 The cybersecurity incident compromised both personally identifiable information (PII) and protected health information (PHI).
 Exposed information includes full names, Social Security numbers, provider names, member ID numbers, health insurer information, dates of service, amounts charged by providers, payment amounts received for services, clinical coding information and medical records.

-Zumpano Patricios, P.A. disclosed the data breach to the U.S. Department of Health and Human Services on July 3, 2025 and published a Notice of Security Incident on its website the same day.
-Affected individuals are being notified.
+Zumpano Patricios, P.A. first disclosed the data breach government authorities on July 3, 2025, including to the U.S. Department of Health and Human Services and New Hampshire Attorney General.
+The firm also published a Notice of Security Incident on its website the same day.

 The cyberattack was also reported to the Massachusetts Attorney General's office on July 17, 2025, reporting five residents impacted.
 The breach is considered severe due to the large number of individuals affected.
 Legal, health, and financial data are particularly valuable to cybercriminals, increasing the risk of identity theft and other fraudulent activities.